What's the best guitar tuner?

 TC’s flagship stompbox tuner is polyphonic, which means you simply strum all your strings at once and the pedal tells you which need tuning.
 The PolyTune 2 also adds a strobe display for 0.1-cent accuracy, ideal for setting intonation, while it features the true bypass operation, ultra-fast tuning and alternate tuning modes that made its predecessor such a success.

-FULL REVIEW: TC Electronic PolyTune 2
+FULL REVIEW: TC Electronic PolyTune 2 review

 The Boss TU-2 has been an industry standard in stompbox tuning for decades, and its successor packs +/- one cent accuracy over a 23-segment LED display, plus drop tuning modes up to six semitones.